 Click Apply.
 Now it’s time to configure your AT&T device.

 The gateway that AT&T provides doesn’t have a lot of configuration options and the options it does have aren’t intuitive.
 It defaults to a 192.168.1.0/24 network and an address of 192.168.1.254.
-If your Asus router doesn’t live on 192.168.1, you’re golden.
+Check to make sure your Asus router doesn’t live on 192.168.1.
 If it does, you’ll have to reconfigure the AT&T router so you don’t get a conflict.

 If you’re not sure, assume your Asus router does live at 192.168.1.1 and you’ll have to reconfigure on the AT&T side.